 Following the 'connect once, connect to all' principle, you can, after registration, reach all Peppol users worldwide, regardless of which access point the other user is connected to.

-The exact method of how to send e-invoices to other Peppol user completely depends on the access point you're connected to.
-However, there are some general things to take into account beforehand:
+The exact method of how to send e-invoices to other Peppol users completely depends on the access point you're connected to.
+In this guide we'll describe Storecove's method.

 - First you must be able to create e-invoices (not a PDF file).
 Most bookkeeping softwares already possess this feature.

 - To send e-invoices over the international Peppol network, you have to activate your Peppol ID.
 You can do so by registering at a Peppol access point

 - After you've entered your company information (which is necessary for creating the ID), you must wait for validation.
 This approximately takes one day.